Special cycles on unitary Shimura varieties II: global theory: Introduction

 We thank U.\ Terstiege for helpful discussions.
-Also, the contents of section \ref{sectionoccult} was the subject of very helpful discussions with B.\ van Geemen, D.\ Huybrechts, and E.\ Looijenga.
 This project was started at the Hirschberg conference in 1996 organized by J. Rohlfs and J. Schwermer.
 We also gratefully acknowledge the hospitality of the Erwin-Schr\"odinger-Institut, where part of this work was done, and the support of the Hausdorff Center of Mathematics in Bonn.
 The first author's research was partially supported by an NSERC Discovery Grant.
+Finally, we thank the referee for a thorough reading of the manuscript and for many helpful suggestions concerning both content and exposition.

 \centerline{{\it Notation and conventions}}